Antisemitism in Australia: During the war on terror (2000s and 2010s)

 Attacks on Jews also appeared linked to conflicts overseas, such as the 2014 Israel-Gaza war.
 Incidents included various acts of violence and harassment of Jews on the street, at universities, the use of newspaper cartoons relying on Jewish stereotypes, and the use of anti-Israel discourse to intimidate Jews.
+In 2014, a Hasidic Rebbe visiting Perth, Australia was accosted by a group of men of Middle Eastern appearance who aggressively shouted at the Rebbe and began pounding on the car windows.
+A Jewish school in Perth was also targeted by vandals.
+In New South Wales, a group of Jewish schoolchildren were harassed and subjected to antisemitic abuse.